In Maharashtra potboiler is Congress pushing for an NCP CM?

 Shiv Sena broke alliance with the BJP over the CM post.
 There were no other major problems in the decades-old alliance, but for Sena's contentious '50-50' sharing of CM's post.

-On Monday, for a brief while, it seemed as if the Shiv Sena would be able to install its Chief Minister in the state with support from NCP and the Congress.
+On Monday, for a brief while, it seemed as if the Shiv Sena would be able to install its chief minister in the state with support from NCP and the Congress.
 Sena was to stake a government formation claim at 2.30 pm yesterday but when it became clear that the Congress would be able to finalise its stand by 4 pm, Uddhav Thackeray's party postponed its meeting with the Governor to 5 pm.

 [Just 24 hours time: Why this claim by the Shiv Sena needs to be rubbished]